-&lt;sup>24 This is the latest data with breakdowns on the religious composition of the population of Oromia.
+&lt;sup>14 This is the latest data with breakdowns on the religious composition of the population of Oromia.

 - 4) The Eastern Oromo live in the Harerge area and in the towns of Harar and Dire Dawa.
 They have strong links to the Arab world through ancient trade routes and the practice of Islam. - 5) The fifth Oromo grouping is the Borana, considered by many to be the 'original' Oromo.
 They live in the southernmost part of Oromia.
-Pastoralism is a significant socioeconomic sector in the Borena area.
+Pastoralism is a significant socio-economic sector in the Borena area.

 Most Vulnerable and Underserved Groups in Oromia: Basic principles regarding vulnerable peoples are stated in the Constitution of the Federal Democratic Republic of Ethiopia and various proclamations, where the most comprehensive is the Social Protection Policy, approved by the Council of Ministers in December 2014.
-As per the different social assessments conducted by the Government of Ethiopia (GoE) as part of the World Bank's Safeguards requirement in Oromia region, the underserved and vulnerable groups comprise, among others, women in male-headed and female-headed households, Polygamous households, pastoral and agro-pastoral groups, unemployed rural youth, most vulnerable community members (such as orphans, pregnant and lactating mothers, elderly households, people living with HIV and AIDS), and occupational minorities (such as craft worker, potters, smiths, wood workers, tanners, weavers and basket weaving).
+As per the different social assessments conducted by the Government of Ethiopia (GoE) as part of the World Bank's Safeguards requirement in Oromia region, the underserved and vulnerable groups comprise, among others, women in male-headed and female-headed households, Polygamous households, pastoral and agro-pastoral groups, unemployed rural youth, most vulnerable community members (such as orphans, pregnant and lactating mothers, elderly households, potters, smiths, wood workers, tanners, weavers and basket weaving).

 Socio-economic: Agriculture is the dominant sector of the economy in the Oromia region.
 The sector provides foodstuffs, industrial raw materials, generates employment for about 89 percent of the economically active population, accounts for the largest share (more than 90%) of the export items and constitutes the largest proportion of the Regional Gross Domestic Products.
 For instance, in 2002 Ethiopian Fiscal Year, the Regional Gross Domestic Product growth (GDP at constant basic price) was estimated to be 9.5%.
 The agriculture sector contributed the lion share accounting for about 66.4% of the total Regional GDP.
 Service and industry sectors took 23.3 and 10.3% respectively (BoFED, 2013).
-Though sedentary agriculture is the main source of livelihood for the majority of the rural population in the Oromia region, pastoralism and agro-pastoralism livelihood system is common in low land areas.
-There are 33 pastoral and agro-pastoral woredas in the region, distributed in 6 zones (Borana, Guji, Bale, East Hararghe, East Shewa and West Hararghe).
-The pastoral and agro-pastoral areas of the region cover about 152,170 km2.
+Though sedentary agriculture is the main source of livelihood for the majority of the rural population in the Oromia region, pastoralism and agropastoralism livelihood system is common in low land areas.
+There are 33 pastoral and agropastoral woredas in the region, distributed in 6 zones (Borana, Guji, Bale, East Hararghe, East Shewa and West Hararghe).
+The pastoral and agropastoral areas of the region cover about 152,170 km.